SAP/openui5-docs/docs/Stable_IDs_All_You_Need_to_Know_f51dbb7.md

     ```

-Now you can use the re-use entry name defining the component container in XML, the re-use entry name could be used:
+Now you can use the re-use entry name defining the component container in XML:

     ``` xml
 <core:ComponentContainer